oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - Deleting and recreating the secrets:
     - We delete a secret before creating it, otherwise the create command will fail if the secret already exists.
-    - This allows us to change the secret when using the `kubectl create secret` verb.
+    - This allows us to change the secret when using the `kubectl create secret` command.

   - We name and label secrets using their associated domain UID for two reasons:
     - To make it obvious which secrets belong to which domains.